wjreger-stats/stat100/pages/calendar.md

 <h3 style="text-align:center;">Color Key: <span style="color:red;">Red-Required Work</span>, <span style="color:blue;">Blue-Optional Work</span></h3>
 <h4 style="margin-bottom:30px;text-align:center;">Everything is due at 11:59pm</h4>

+<p style="text-align:center;">These dates are for presentation purposes of this page only (they are not real or tentative due dates)</p>

 <!-- Calendar Fall 2019: Stat 100 (All Sections)
 Color Key: Red-Required Work, Blue-Optional Work *Everything is due at 11:59pm -->